every ubuntu wallpaper

 Ubuntu 20.10 ‘Groovy Gorilla’

-Ubuntu 20.10’s colourful codename was always going to result in a characterful mascot, and users got exactly that on their desktops – with the addition of some slick sunglasses!
+Ubuntu 20.10’s colourful codename was always going to result in a characterful mascot and users got exactly that on their desktops: a polygon gorilla boasting a pair of slick Ubuntu-branded shades!

 Ubuntu 21.04 ‘Hirsute Hippo’

-Ubuntu 21.04 had a hairy codename so Ubuntu’s designers took heed in interpretative illustration.
-But in an echo of the “coffee or ibex” optical illusion of 2007, not everyone saw a hippo in this design.
-Some saw a pair of hairy… Let’s just call them coconuts.
+Hmm, so we arrive at the Ubuntu 21.04 wallpaper.
+A hairy codename that Ubuntu’s designers took heed of in their design.
+But in an echo of the “coffee or ibex” optical illusion of 2007, not everyone sees a hippo in this design: some see a pair of hairy… Let’s say coconuts!

 Ubuntu 21.10 ‘Impish Indri’